Sunflowers at Rhosili

 Amazing giant bird table

 With the glorious sunshine, we have a very productive crop.
-Our aim is to harvest the sunflowers in September using an old 1970’s combine harvester, which is small enough to turn in the restored narrow strip fields.
+We'd harvest the sunflowers in September using an old 1970’s combine harvester, which is small enough to turn in the restored narrow strip fields.

 To help encourage wildlife, the team actively leave behind some of the crop.
 Seeds dry out and attract birds, for example, linnets are attracted to the linseed and the remaining sunflower seeds will feed overwintering birds on the coastline.